 It’s just as important to know what happens to your dog’s skin when you bathe them too much.

 Avoid bathing your dog regularly as it could harm his skin and coat.
 Otherwise, you’ll end up stripping away the natural from oils their skin and coats.

 However, dogs who have a skin problem may be required to have baths regularly as per their treatment.
 Visit your vet to find out about your dog’s skin condition and how often they should be bathed.

-You can choose to give your tyke a bath outside or inside, depends on where both of you are comfortable with.
+You can choose to bathe your tyke outside or inside, depends on where both of you are comfortable.
 Wherever you do choose, move all your cleaning equipment to that location.